Bob Macaluso: Coaching career

 Macaluso was pitching coach at Melrose High School in Melrose, Massachusetts from 1989 to 1992 and head varsity coach at Weston High School in Weston, Massachusetts from 1993 to 1996.
 Macaluso also coached an American Legion Baseball team in Reading, Massachusetts from 1988 to 1997.
 Future major leaguer Jason Bere was among his players.

 After two seasons back at Springfield as an assistant in 1997 and 1998, he became head coach at Muhlenberg for eight seasons.
 He then became an assistant for Cal State Los Angeles for two seasons, then UC Irvine for six seasons.
 While with the Anteaters, UC Irvine reached the 2014 College World Series.
 He then became an assistant at Cal State Bakersfield for one season before ascending to the top job.

-From 2003-2008, Macaluso managed the Brewster Whitecaps, a collegiate summer baseball team in the prestigious Cape Cod Baseball League.
+From 2003 to 2008, Macaluso managed the Brewster Whitecaps, a collegiate summer baseball team in the prestigious Cape Cod Baseball League.

 After he went 19–37 in his only season as head coach, Cal State Bakersfield fired Macaluso in December 2016.

 In September 2017, Macaluso joined the staff of Ryan Garko at the University of the Pacific as a volunteer assistant coach.